jackfranklin/jackfranklindotcodotuk/src/site/blog/2021-03-09-comparing-react-to-svelte.md

 }
 ```

-Then, within the top level Svelte component, I can call this within `onMount`,
+Within the top level Svelte component, I can call this within `onMount`, which
-which will run once when the component is mounted (the function is `return`ed so
+will run once when the component is mounted (the function is `return`ed so we
-we unsubscribe when the component is removed, much like how `useEffect` lets you
+unsubscribe when the component is removed, much like how `useEffect` lets you
 return a function).

 ```js